 - The AMF thwarts a marketing scam involving fraudulent e-mails sent from Laval and Rimouski.

 - Pierre Jolicoeur is arrested by the financial market crime unit of the Sûreté du Québec.
-He had been under cease trade and freeze orders since August 2010 (pdf - 39 KB)This link will open in a new window.
+He had been under cease trade and freeze orders since August 2010.

 - The AMF files 133 charges and seeks $1,305,000 in fines and a prison term for Richard Longpré, a former representative in insurance of persons, group insurance of persons and group savings plan brokerage (mutual funds).